bduggan/raku-pod-to-raku/README.md

          leading => [["add two numbers"],], trailing => [], config => {}, contents => [])
       ]

-Use `find-raku-module` to find the location of the module in the filesystem:
+Use `find-raku-module` to get some metadata (including filenames) for a module:

     find-raku-module JSON::Fast